 Online Grade Appeals

-Each online student has the right to be graded or have his/her performance evaluated solely upon performance in the course work as measured against academic standards.
+Every online degree-seeking student has the right to be graded or have his/her performance evaluated solely upon performance in the course work as measured against academic standards.
 The student shall not be evaluated prejudicially, capriciously or arbitrarily.
 The student shall not be graded nor shall his/her performance be evaluated on the basis of his/her race, disability, veteran status, religion, sexual orientation, color, or national origin.

 The Appeal Process